 Don’t Charge Over Whole Night:

-So a fire breaks out can happen that can’t be put out.
-However, these days hoverboards are much safer and UL certified but it’s better not to leave the board for charging overnight to avoid unexpected calamities.
+So a fire that breaks out can happen that can’t be put out.
+However, these days hoverboards are much safer and UL-certified but it’s better not to leave the board for charging overnight to avoid unexpected calamities.
 Precaution is better than crying over split milk.

 Ride At Slower Speeds:

 Riding at slower speeds will reduce the risk of accidents and you will have a more smooth ride even on rough and uneven terrains and bumps.
 Especially, if you are a beginner, you must go at slower speeds.
 It will help you control the hoverboard easily.